dhuan/mock/README.md

 # mock

 **mock** enables you to quickly setup a HTTP server for end-to-end tests.
-You can...

 - Define endpoints and their respective responses;
 - Make assertions on...